adielBm/math-archive/drafts/Assembler Project.md

 #### Assumptions & guidelines

-- There are no nested macro definitions in the system (no need to check this).
 - The name of an instruction or directive cannot be the name of a macro.

+- There are no nested macro definitions (no need to check this).
 - It can be assumed that each macro line in the source code has a closure with an `endmcr` line (there is no need to check this).
 - Defining a macro will always be before calling the macro (no need to check it).
-- It is required that the pre-assembler create a file with the extended code that includes the macro expansion. (extension of the source file described below).
-The "extended source file" is a "source file" after the macro has been removed, compared to an "initial source file" which is the input file to the system, including the definition of the macros.

 ## Statements

-- A **source file** consist of lines (max length `80`) that contains statements. (each statements is on a separate line, using `\n`)
+- The source file consist of lines (max length `80`) that contains statements. (each statements is on a separate line, using `\n`)
 - A **statement** is individual line or units of code in a program
 ### Statement Types